 Research Young Investigator Award (2006), the Okawa Foundation Research

 Grant (2006), and the Frederic E. Terman Fellowship at Stanford

-She is on the editorial advisory board of Nature Quantum Information and ACS Photonics, and was on the editorial board of the New Journal of Physics.
+Vuckovic is a member of the scientific advisory board of the Max Planck Institute for Quantum Optics - MPQ (in Garching, Germany) and of the scientific advisory board of the Ferdinand Braun Institute (in Berlin, Germany).
+She is also a member of the editorial advisory board of Nature Quantum Information and ACS Photonics, and was on the editorial board of the New Journal of Physics.

 For more info, please see CV